alien4cloud/alien4cloud.github.io/admin_guide/plugins.markdown

 weight: 200
 ---

-This section details CALM's *Plugins* management.
+This section details Alien 4 Cloud's *Plugins* management.
 For more information about what is a plugin, please see [ALIEN plugins](/developer_guide/plugin.html)

 # How to navigate to Plugins Management view